Does being biodegradable make a pollutant less of an environmental hazard?

 Types of recyclable nonbiodegradable pollutants include glass, metals (like aluminum and steel), petroleum (including coal and gas) plastics and electronics.
 Medical waste, radioactive materials, many heavy metals and chemicals including fertilizers, pesticides, petroleum products and mining waste are difficult to biodegrade and generally not recycled.

 Plastics have become seemingly indispensable in the modern world.
 Most plastic materials are made from petroleum, coal and gas.
-All of these are nonrenewable resources, but only about 9% of plastic materials are recycled.
+All of these are nonrenewable resources, but only about 9 percent of plastic materials are recycled.

 Point Source vs. Non-Point Source Pollution